wgmyers/mal/impls/ruby-wgm/NOTES.md

 apart from 'dissoc' where I think I need to look at the tests to figure out exactly what kind of a list it is expecting.

+I am getting myself into a right muddle with the hash-maps.
+I need to decide whether or not we will store the keys internally as bare Ruby strings or not.
+If so, we'll need to go ahead and use the Unicode thing to distinguish between MalKeywords and MalStrings on the way in.
+The alternative is to enforce that everything is always a MalKeyword or MalString, and add some magic in 'get' and 'set' such that different keywords/strings with the same data match up.
+But that will make lookup slow, so, no. Unicode it is.

+Currently we just have an almighty mess.

+Much cleanup later, we still have a bit of a mess, but it's looking better.

+MalHashMap is now doing the unicode thing internally, and is wrapping calls to things like keys() in such a way as to convert everything back to either MalString or MalSymbol before returning it.

+It's an annoying process, because fixing certain things is breaking others, but that's what I get for giving into hackish tendencies and not Doing Things Properly.
+We are implementing a language here, we must Be Proper.
+Mostly.

+I think we're getting there.

 ## Step 8 (2021-05-08)

 Macros.